George S. Boutwell: Early life

 George S. Boutwell was born on January 28, 1818, in Brookline, Massachusetts.
 According to his autobiography, Boutwell was raised on his family's farm in Lunenburg and attended public schools until the age of seventeen.
 During the summer months he worked barefooted, tending oxen and picking chestnuts.
 He studied arithmetic, algebra, geometry, and Latin grammar.
 From 1830 to 1835, Boutwell worked as an apprentice and clerk for Simeon Heywood, who owned a palm leaf hat store.
-He worked briefly as a teacher in Pound Hill, a nearby town, and finished his primary school education in February 1835.
+He worked briefly as a teacher at Pound Hill, Shirley Massachusetts, a nearby town, and finished his primary school education in February 1835.

 From 1835 to 1838, Boutwell worked as a clerk and shopkeeper in Groton, Massachusetts.
 In 1836, he began to study law under attorney Bradford Russell, whose office was above the store where he clerked.
 Boutwell did not take the bar exam or practice law until many years later.
 In 1838, the shop owner offered Boutwell a partnership in the shop.
 While Boutwell ran the store, he began a personal regimen of reading and writing in an effort to make up for his decision not to attend college.

 Boutwell made his public career debut in 1839 as a pension agent for widows of the American Revolutionary War, which had ended in 1783.
 He traveled to Washington, D.C., and was impressed by Daniel Webster.
 After talking with an enslaved Black woman whose youngest child had been sold to Louisiana, Boutwell became dedicated to the anti-slavery cause.

 Boutwell married Sarah Adelia Thayer on July 8, 1841.
 She was the daughter of Nathan Thayer from Hollis, New Hampshire.
 They had two children: Georgianna (born May 18, 1843) and Francis (born February 26, 1847).